HBM2/html-email-dev/readme.md

 ------------------------------------------------------------------------------------------------------------------------
 Apple preprocessor changes numbers (phones, etc) into links:

-- use <style> to set default color on anchors a { color...
+- use style tag to set default color on anchors a { color...

 - use span with a descendant selector to override default color